astropy/astropy/docs/modeling/parameters.rst

     >>> g.mean.bounds = (2.2, 2.4)

-`astropy.modeling.Parameter.tied` is a user supplied callable which takes a model instance and returns a value for the paramter.
+`astropy.modeling.Parameter.tied` is a user supplied callable which takes a model instance and returns a value for the parameter.
 It is most useful with setting constraints on compounds models, for example a ratio between two parameters (:ref:`example<tied>`).

 Constraints can also be set when the model is initialized.
 For example::